Assistant Vice Provost CETL

 Melanie Ochoa is the Program Assistant for Academic Standards at the Office of Early College Programs.
 Melanie is responsible for supporting accreditation standards by the National Alliance of Concurrent Enrollment Partnerships to improve course comparability of the UConn courses offered at the high schools.
-In addition, Melanie oversees the collection and maintenance of syllabi records while fostering and helping develop the collegial relationship between secondary and postsecondary faculty that is key to successful concurrent enrollment.

 Director, State Authorization

 Neal is responsible for securing state authorization for UConn’s distance learning programs.
 He works closely with eCampus staff, Academic Program Directors, Office of General Counsel, Office of the Provost, and various state regulatory and professional licensure boards.